uzkbwza/fckmaker/README.md

 # fckmaker
-Fckmaker is a library with tools for easily creating and interpreting brainfuck-like tape-based languages, with implementations of common "tape" layouts already made for the user.
+Fckmaker is a library I am making for myself, with tools for easily creating and interpreting brainfuck-like tape-based languages, with implementations of common "tape" layouts already made for the user.

 ## Example Usage
-Here we implement a performance-naive Brainfuck interpreter.
+Here is my implementation of a performance-naive Brainfuck interpreter.
 Use `cargo run --example bf` to run.
     use std::io::{stdout, Write};
     use text_io::read;
     use fckmaker::{Interpreter, Index, tape_model::*};